 If you’re unsure what your rash is and if it’s serious, the following information can be useful in diagnosing your skin problem.
 Contact Stockton Dermatology today to schedule an appointment.

 Hives vs Shingles

 While shingles can appear anywhere on the body, the blisters are usually limited to your torso or buttocks.
 Hives tend to appear across your whole body.
-Also, hives usually are more itchy than they are painful, whereas shingles range from producing a painful, burning sensation to a numbing one.
+Also, hives usually are itchier than they are painful, whereas shingles range from producing a painful, burning sensation to a numbing one.

 Another commonly mistaken pair of rashes is eczema and psoriasis.
 This is because they are both very dry and itchy rashes.
-They look like patches of red and white broken skin.
-They usually appear in the crooks and folds of the skin like in the elbows and knees, although they can both appear anywhere.
+They look like patches of red and white broken skin, and they usually appear in the crooks and folds of the skin like in the elbows and knees, although they can both appear anywhere.

 Psoriasis is a genetic issue that is assumed to be hereditary.
 Eczema is often caused by allergies, moving to a radically different climate, or certain illnesses.
 More severe cases of psoriasis are easier to distinguish, as they look like someone took a patch of skin and put red or white fish scales over it.
 Eczema also tends to look like this but is often accompanied by tiny pustules that release water when broken.

 Chances are good that if your rash is oozing or bleeds, it’s probably eczema, whereas if it’s just super dry and itchy, it’s psoriasis.

 Chickenpox is a nuisance that most people have to endure at least once in their lives.
 A similar disease, impetigo, can be easily mistaken for chicken pox as both chicken pox and impetigo are itchy and look like blisters all over the body.